Aug 2009

 Depth

-of field is the distance between the object nearest to the camera and the
+of field is the distance between the object nearest the camera and the

 most distance object that are both in focus.
 Depth of field is a